 The stars peek down at me on the open platform.

-Conversations from the sprinkling of fellow passengers chatting on their phones float into my ears.
+Snippets of cell phone conversations from the sprinkling of adjacent passengers float into my ears.

 I hope the train doesn’t come before I finish.